36 Irresistible Coffee Shop Snacks You Can Make at Home

 Banana pudding cookies are such a fun twist on a classic coffee house treat, and I love how soft and flavorful they turn out.
 The banana pudding mix gives them that extra creamy sweetness, while the ripe banana keeps them moist and chewy.
 Add in those little bites of white chocolate chips and you have a cookie that feels both cozy and indulgent.
 Pairing one with a hot cup of coffee or tea always makes me feel like I’ve brought a little café moment right into my kitchen.

-17. Carrot Cake Cruffins
+GET THE RECIPE17.
+Carrot Cake Cruffins

 Carrot cake cruffins are one of those coffee house style treats that make me feel instantly spoiled when I bake them at home.
 They’ve got the soft, buttery layers of a croissant with all the cozy flavors of carrot cake, plus that tangy cream cheese topping to finish them off.
 I love how each one feels like a little personal pastry, perfect for enjoying with a hot cup of coffee or tea.
 They look so impressive, but the best part is how fun they are to pull apart and savor, just like something you’d pick out of a café pastry case.